You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 They concluded that “mental training can significantly affect attention and brain function.”

-A recent study focused on whether meditation—delivered in 10-20 minute bites via smartphone—could help employees reduce job stress and blood pressure and feel more content over all.
+A recent study focused on whether meditation—delivered for 10-20 minutes via smartphone—could help employees reduce job stress and blood pressure and feel more content overall.

 At the end of eight weeks, the meditation group reported “significant improvement in well-being, distress, and job strain…compared to the control group.”